 There is a cool website called AcceptBitcoinCash which lists all the different merchants that allow you to use Bitcoin Cash.
 They include things like accommodation, music, casinos, perfume, fitness products, clothes and much more!
 Guess what?
 If you live in South Africa, you can even pay for legal advice with Bitcoin Cash!

-What is Bitcoin Cash: How do I buy Bitcoin Cash?
+How do I buy Bitcoin Cash?

-Although you no longer need to ask “What is Bitcoin Cash”, you might need some help buying some!
+Although you no longer need to ask “what is Bitcoin Cash?”, you might need some help buying some!

 The easiest way to do this is with a broker exchange.
 The most popular of these is Coinbase, as it’s great for beginners.
-You can buy Bitcoin Cash using your Fiat currency via credit/debit card or with your bank account.
+You can buy Bitcoin Cash using your fiat currency via credit/debit card or with your bank account.

 To make things even easier for you, we are going to give you a step-by-step guide on buying Bitcoin Cash with Coinbase!
 First, you will need to open a Coinbase account.